 The student body consists of 95% of Grade 10 and 11 students.
 The program accepts Grade 12 students but first, we would like to give you more context.
 Our experience in the past shows that by the time MED YSP program starts in the summer, many Grade 12 students would have accepted their university/college offers.
-We noticed that most students, but not all, were not as engaged in participating in the program.
-However, if you are motivated and want to maximize your experience, MED YSP will be especially beneficial to prepare you for first-year university classes and give you the lab experience skills and experience to succeed!
+We noticed that most students, but not all, were not as engaged in the program.
+However, if you are a motivated student that wants to plan ahead, MED YSP will help you prepare for first-year university classes and give you the lab experience skills and experience to succeed!

 There is no official deadline for applications to the YSP.
 The programs, however, are available to a limited numbers of students.
 Therefore, we strongly encourage that you register as soon as possible.